 And if you want to relax outside with no sand or pools involved, there are plenty of areas to do so.

 Those that like to see everything will also want to explore Caribbean Cay Island on their vacation.
-This is the island area that sits offset toward the center of the bridge.
+This is the island area accessible from the bridge over Barefoot Bay.

-When you arrive at Caribbean Beach, you’ll more than likely head to Old Port Royale first.
-This is the resort’s lobby, with the main dining and recreation areas attached.
+When you arrive at Caribbean Beach, you’ll more than likely head to Old Port Royale.
+This area is home to the resort’s lobby, dining, and feature pool.

 The lobby is bright and cheerful like everything else here.

 Perhaps, the most popular portion of the resort is the backside of the lobby.
-The buildings all have loud paint colors, and lights are strung overhead.
+The buildings all have bright paint colors, and lights are strung overhead.

-This whole area is even more special at night.
+This entire area is even more special at night.

 Old Port Royale is also where you’ll find the gift shop, Calypso Trading Post.

-Calypso offers a nice selection of Caribbean Beach themed merchandise.
+Calypso offers a selection of Caribbean Beach-themed merchandise.

 There are plenty of mugs, candies, and other snack items available.

-Anyone planning a stay here will also want to familiarize themselves with the dining options available at the resort.
-The first is Centertown Market, the main quick-service location.
+Anyone planning a stay at Caribbean Beach will want to familiarize themselves with the dining options available at the resort.
+Centertown Market is the primary quick-service location.

-Guests can order food from a selection of different kitchens ranging from standard American to spicy Jamaican.
+Guests can order food from various kitchens ranging from standard American to spicy Jamaican.